StarPlayrX/bigmac/README.md

 Big Sur macOS 11 Mac Pro patcher.

 Please read the Requirments section.
-It will save you some grief.
-We are working hard to make bigmac better, but we need you to do your part.
-If you can't find your information here, take a look at the existing issues before creating a brand new thread.
-Here are the five most common mistakes.
+It will save you and I lots of time.
+We are working hard to make bigmac better, but please do your part.
+If you can't find your information here, take a look at the existing issues first.
+You will most likely find your answer.

-User:
+Here are the 5 most common user errors.
-1. did not disable SIP using El Capitan macOS 10.11 with `csrutil disable`
+1. User did not disable SIP using El Capitan macOS 10.11 with `csrutil disable`
-2. did not set boot arguments to at least `nvram boot-args"-no_compat_check"`
+2. ...did not set boot arguments to at least `nvram boot-args"-no_compat_check"`
 3. (Mac Pro / Xserve Early 2008 only) has an imcompatible Bluetooth 2.0 (BT2.0+EDR Card) that causes a kernal panic.
 Future versions will disable the card.
-4. did not read this entire readme file.
+4. ...did not read this entire readme file.
+I try to cover every possible angle and I update this page when new issues are discovered.
-5. did not read existing open issues before posting a new issue.
+5. ...did not read existing open issues before posting a new issue.
 I keep a good portion open that are the most common issues found and solved.
+Issues have a way of repeating themselves.
+If it's a repeat, more than likely you'll find the correct answer there.

 # bigmac1.1